LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

    The figure shows directories and files in the RAJA repo that support GitLab CI testing.
 Files in blue are specific to RAJA and are maintained in the RAJA repo.
-Red directories and files are part in Git submodules that are shared and maintained with other projects.
+Red directories and files are in Git submodules that are shared and maintained with other projects.

 Briefly, these files play the following roles in our GitLab CI testing:

   * The ``RAJA/.gitlab-ci.yml`` file defines general information that applies to all GitLab testing configurations run by the RAJA project.
-  * The ``.uberenv_config.json`` file defines information about how Spack is used, such as the Spack version, where the RAJA Spack package lives, where the Spack specs live, etc.
+  * The ``.uberenv_config.json`` file defines the Spack version we use, where the RAJA Spack package lives, where the Spack specs live, etc.
   * Files in the ``RAJA/.gitlab`` directory describe which test pipelines are subscribed to that are defined in the
     `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project,
-    which jobs to run on each machine in addition to shared pipelines, and any project-specific job customization that is used, such as job time limits, etc. These files are customizations of templates provided by `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_.
+    which jobs to run on each machine in addition to the shared pipelines, and any project-specific job customization that is used, such as job time limits, etc. These files are customizations of templates provided by `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_.